acidburn0zzz/adsnative-sdk-android/README.md

 4. Pre-fetch and caching images for optimized network bandwidth usage on devices

 Please go through our [Wiki](https://github.com/picatcha/adsnative-sdk-android/wiki) on how to integrate native ads with our SDK.

+## New in this version
+Please see the [changelog](https://github.com/picatcha/adsnative-sdk-android/blob/master/CHANGELOG.md) for what's new in this version